ajrcarey/pdfium-render/README.md

 bitmap rendering coordinate system, measured in `Pixels`.
 A new `examples/export_clip_crop.rs` example demonstrates using the conversion functions to precisely clip and crop a target area of a sample page during rendering.

-Version 0.8.11 adds the `PdfAppearanceMode` enum and the `PdfFormFieldCommon::appearance_stream()` and `PdfFormFieldCommon::appearance_mode_value()` functions, then uses these to improve the implementations of both `PdfFormRadioButtonField::is_checked()` and `PdfForm::field_values()` to take appearance streams into account when determining which checkboxes or radio buttons are selected in an embedded form.

 ## Binding to Pdfium